Chevrotain/chevrotain/docs/tutorial/step2_parsing.md

 point in the grammar**.

 There **do not** exist two different representations for the grammar and the runnable implementation (for example, grammar file vs generated code in the case of parser generators).
 Again, please note that Chevrotain is **NOT** a parser generator.

-The reasoning behind this decision is [explained in FAQ](https://github.com/SAP/chevrotain/blob/master/docs/faq.md#-why-should-i-use-a-parsing-dsl-instead-of-a-parser-generator).
+Extra details cna be found [in the FAQ](https://github.com/SAP/chevrotain/blob/master/docs/faq.md#-why-should-i-use-a-parsing-dsl-instead-of-a-parser-generator).

 #### But how does it work? (skip if you don't care :) )
 The code above will be executed as is.
 Yet we have not implemented a lookahead function to